USCGC White Sumac: Construction and career

 YF-416 was laid down by the Niagara Shipbuilding Co., in Buffalo, New York in 1942.
 She was launched in 1943.
 Her trials were held on Lake Erie on 17 April 1944, and she was commissioned on 6 November 1943 and assigned to the 3rd Naval District.
 She served the Navy for four years before being taken out of service.

 In 1947 she was transferred to the Coast Guard, who converted her for use as a tender.
 She was commissioned White Sumac (WAGL-540) on 19 September 1947 at Charleston, South Carolina, and was assigned to the 7th Coast Guard District.
 She was based out of Key West, Florida.
 Her assignment included tending aids to navigation, law enforcement and search and rescue.

 On 2 February 1954, she assisted the F/V Elliot near Key West.
 On 4 March 1954, she towed the disabled F/V Vkelpie to Key West.
 In the mid-1960s her designation was changed to WLM-540.

-On 10 July 1968, she rescued 47 Haitain migrants from a distressed sloop 40 miles east of Andros Island.
+On 10 July 1968, she rescued 47 Haitian migrants from a distressed sloop 40 miles east of Andros Island.
 She transferred to St. Petersburg, Florida in 1969.
 Here she was responsible for providing logistics support to Egmont Key State Park, Dry Tortugas Light Station and Fort Jefferson National Park as well as servicing 240 floating aids and light structures encompassing 650 miles of the entire west coast of Florida, from Appalachia Bay south to the Florida Keys, along the Keys from Dry Tortugas and Key West to Miami and Ft.
 Pierce Inlet on Florida's east coast.

 She underwent a major renovation at the Coast Yard in Baltimore, Maryland in 1972.
 In 1976, White Sumac and White Sage were given new air conditioning and AC electrical systems.
 On 5 June 1978, while under the command of CWO Fred Hemmingway, she came upon the P/C Joy Toy which was underway without lights.
 After identifying itself as a cutter the cutter's crew witnessed the three persons on board the vessel jump overboard and the vessel catch fire.
 White Sumac's crew then rescued three crewmen from the water and extinguished the fire.
 While extinguishing the fire one of the boarding party discovered marijuana on board and a thorough search of the Joy Toy uncovered 102 bales.
 Station Fort Lauderdale sent an MLB out to tow Joy Toy back to port along with the three prisoners.